 These delicious savoury tarts made with puff pastry dough and filled with pesto, soft cheese, caramelised onions and cherry tomatoes will make for a delicious dinner option or a great starter!

 Life’s become a bit busier than I would’ve liked.
 I am back to teaching, still blogging and oh yeah…I’ve got a family!
 Sometimes things fall through the cracks, house is left untidied and groceries in the fridge get unused.
-Like this puff pastry I bought a few days a ago to make Steak and Guinness Pie.
+Like this puff pastry I bought a few days a ago to make Steak and Ale Pie.

 Savoury Tarts